lfbergee/presentations/rendering.md

 -> # 1995ish <-

 Brendan Eich at Netscape changed the world
-But the world hadn't realised yet
+But the world hadn't realized yet
 Also _php_

 The haydays of SSR enriched javascript at the client